robertbutacu/scala-bot/README.md

 # ScalaBot - Work in progress

-ScalaBot is a concurrent, purely functional, easy to use and customizable lightweight Scala Library that can be used to create ChatBots.
+ScalaBot is a lightweight Scala Library that can be used to create ChatBots.

 Among its features, it includes:
 - a wide variety of custom replies for user input